lbr38/repomanager/documentation/docs/configuration/source-repositories.md

 cat /etc/pki/entitlement/733946906105629479.pem
 ```

-You can now manually import the certificate, private key and CA certificate content into Repomanager (see the **Notes** under [Edit a source repository](#edit-a-source-repository))
+You can now manually import the certificate, private key and CA certificate content into Repomanager (see the **Notes** under [Edit a source repository](#edit-a-source-repository)) or automate the import with the API, see [Import source repository through the API](#import-source-repository-through-the-api).

-## Import source repository through API
+## Import source repository through the API

 You can use the following Python script to import source repository through the Repomanager API.
 This can be useful to automate the import or the update of source repositories.